 |12.||Fujifilm X-E2||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |16.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T20 lacks such a headphone port.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
+Both the X-T20 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-T20:

 - More detail: Offers more megapixels (24 vs 12MP) with a 41% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.